How Summit Co-op Works

 4. When and where is the meeting?

-Our scheduled meetings are on March 11th at 10:00 and March 25th at 2:00.
-To register for one of the meetings, please click on the calendar link and select the date you wish to attend.
+Our scheduled meeting will be held in March 2015.
+Date to be determined.
+To register for the meeting, please click on the calendar link and select the date you wish to attend.

 5. When you have received my application, am I guaranteed admission for next year?

 No!
 We enroll a maximum of 60 students each year.
 Returning students will have first priority.
 Entrance will be greatly dependent on what you have to offer to the co-op, but please do not volunteer to do something that you have not prayed about and feel led to do.

 6. Do I have to teach in order to get in?

 Remember we share the responsibility so we are looking for moms to lead a class.
 Occasionally, we use a teaching team approach for the more intense classes.
 However, those willing to teach will get first priority.
 All exceptions are at the discretion of the Head Administrators.

 7. What about my children under 6th grade?